shano/knowledge-garden/pages/Essentialism.md

 	- What do I feel deeply inspired by?
 	- What am I particularly talented at?
 	- What meets a significant need in the world?
+	- Celebrate listening, pondering, meditating and enjoying time with the most important people in our lives.
 	-